rockettheme/docs/Docs/wordpress/themes/voxel/INDEX.md

 ---
-title: Ximenia
+title: Voxel
-description: Your Guide to Using the Ximenia Theme for WordPress
+description: Your Guide to Using the Voxel Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/!ximenia:Ximenia
+breadcrumb: /wordpress:WordPress/!themes:Themes/!voxel:Voxel

 ---

 Introduction
 -----
-![][ximenia]
+![][voxel]
-Ximenia, the February 2013 template release, is an elegant, subtle and conservative design, with soft tones and shapes to bring focus to your content.
-The theme is perfect for any corporate-type site that prefers a more moderate, but still visually luring appearance.
+Voxel, the December 2012 theme release, is a magazine orientated design.
+Its elegant and engaging style provides a rich back-drop to your site content.
+The new RokSprocket Mosaic layout provides a powerful mechanism to easily show content, in a dynamic fashion.

-An assortment of core RocketTheme Extensions, such as RokSprocket and its multiple layout modes, have template-based styling to apply integrated visuals for the additional functionality offered.
+The theme has support for various RocketTheme Plugins, as well as a beautifully styled menu, amongst other features, such as the Gantry Framework.

 Requirements
 -----